 Organized in 1866, the Arnett Chapel A.M.E.
 Church congregation is among the oldest in Gadsden County.
 The Romanesque Revival style building was constructed in 1938-39 and named for the Reverend Benjamin W. Arnett, the presiding bishop in Florida from 1888-1892.

 St. Luke’s Episcopal Church

 St. Luke’s Episcopal Church was established in 1830’s in Marianna and was rebuilt four times due to wars and fire.
-During Marianna’s Civil War battle a Union officer save the pulpit Bible when his squad lit the church on fire.
+During Marianna’s Civil War battle a Union officer saved the pulpit Bible when his squad lit the church on fire.
 It is on display inside the church.
-Florida’s governor during the Civil War, author Caroline Lee Hentz are buried in the cemetery along with other notable people.
+Florida’s governor during the Civil War, author Caroline Lee Hentz, is buried in the cemetery along with other notable people.

 Chestnut Street Cemetery

 The Chestnut Street Cemetery was established in 1831 and funerary art reflects the ethnic diversity of the community.
-Located on Highway 98 between 6th and 8th Streets in Apalachicola.
-It is the oldest burying ground in Apalachicola and is the burial site of many individuals connected with the history and development of the town and area.
+Located on Highway 98 between 6th and 8th Streets in Apalachicola, it is the oldest burying ground in Apalachicola and the burial site of many individuals connected with the history and development of the town and area.
 Approximately 540 marked graves are located in the cemetery, but there are many more grave sites that are unmarked.
 A variety of tombstones decorate the cemetery, from simple vertical slabs from the 1830s to elaborate marble monuments.
 A few graves are marked with simple wooden crosses or a blanket of shells with no names.